 Overview

 New mothers go into breastfeeding with the best intentions.
 Unfortunately, many run into issues that make breastfeeding difficult or impossible.
-By six months of age, three in four babies are fed infant formula.
+By six months, three in four babies are fed infant formula.
 Many researchers have examined why mothers supplement with formula or wean their children before age one to address the low rates of exclusive breastfeeding.
 There are recurring themes throughout the scientific literature from many countries.
-This article examines the top five reasons moms stop breastfeeding early and how you can avoid these issues to reach your breastfeeding goals.
+This episode examines the top five reasons moms stop breastfeeding early and how you can avoid these issues to reach your breastfeeding goals.

 Listen Now